 Your Twitter data provides you with a snapshot of your Twitter information, including the following:

-Your profile: If you are logged in to your Twitter account, you will see information such as your username, any email address or phone number associated with your account, and your account creation details.
+Account: If you are logged in to your Twitter account, you will see information such as your username, email addresses or phone numbers associated with your account, and your account creation details.
 You will also see certain information that you may have previously provided to us, such as your birthday and profile location.
 Whether or not you are logged in, you can also see certain information that we have inferred about your account or device such as gender and age range.
 You can update or correct most of this information at any time (your account creation details cannot be edited).

 You can also access additional information about your account elsewhere on Twitter while logged in, including the contacts imported from your address book, your entire Tweet history, the apps you have given access to your Twitter account, and the Twitter accounts you’ve muted and blocked.